Weltraumschaf/commons/commons-testing/src/site/markdown/index.md

 ### DelayedRepeater

-`DelayedRepeater` is a  utility class to wait repeatadly for  something until it happens.
+`DelayedRepeater` is a  utility class to wait repeatedly for  something until it happens.
 The use  case are subject under test which  does something asynchronous over the  network or in other  threads, but does  not provide a callback  API to hook  in.
 Usually  you   fire  your   acting  call  and   then  loop   with  a